Jarryd460/IntroductionToUnitTestingWithXUnit/README.md

 ##### RealWorld
 Learn how to test service layer and static and extention methods such as logging by creating an Adapter.
+* We should not be writing unit tests for the repository layer if all we doing is getting the data from the repository
+* We should also not be writing unit tests for controllers if we just passing the data to the client.
+	* You could write unit tests to check the appropriate status code and data is passed back to the client.
+* The 2 above points should be covered with integration tests.